top of page

 Frequency Sweep

-A frequency sweep is an oscillatory assay during which amplitude (either strain or stress) is held constant and frequency changes over time.
-This assay is used to measure viscoelastic properties for materials that are not amenable to rotational assays.
-The measurables for frequency sweep assay is stiffness (G*; complex modulus), solid nature (G'; elastic modulus), liquid nature (G"; viscous modulus), degree of fluidity (phase angle), complex viscosity, and tan delta (G"/G').
+A frequency sweep is another routine oscillatory assay during which amplitude (either strain or stress) is held constant and frequency changes over time.
+In addition to many applications, this assay is helpful to quantify viscoelastic properties for semisolids that are not amenable to rotational assays.
+The typical measurables for frequency sweep assay is stiffness (G*; complex modulus), solid nature (G'; elastic or storage modulus), liquid nature (G"; viscous or loss modulus), degree of fluidity (phase angle), complex viscosity and tan delta (G"/G').

-To properly perform this assay, it is important to use a strain or stress input within its LVER determined from amplitude sweep.
+To properly perform frequency sweep, it is important to use a strain or stress input within its LVER determined from amplitude sweep.
 This ensures the sample's rheological integrity is maintained during the assay and hence validity of the results.

 TESTIMONIALS